M1XZG/discord-bot-guesser/README.md

 - **Answer Types**: Dynamically switches between numeric and text validation
 - **Data Safety**: Reset command requires double confirmation to prevent accidental deletion
 - **Initial State**: Bot starts with no question set and guessing closed
+- **Multi-Server**: Each Discord server has completely independent games and data
+- **Winner Selection**: Shows top 5 closest guesses with visual rankings for easy winner selection

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.